 Where law enforcement or other emergency services are involved, the Crisis Management Team will cooperate with law enforcement in all respects and follow the direction of responsible law enforcement and emergency officials.

-The District Governor will notify members of the Crisis Management Team that she or he has chosen to activate in response to the crisis.
+The District Governor will notify members of the Crisis Management Team that she or he has chosen to activate the team in response to a crisis.

-The District Governor will keep up to date Rotary International and the Rotary International Director with the progress of the crisis and will notify them immediately of any significant changes in the crisis situation and media involvement.
+The District Governor will update the Rotary International Secretariat and the Zone 28/32 Rotary International Director with the progress of the crisis and will notify them immediately of any significant changes in the crisis situation and media involvement.

 Any Rotarian contacted by the media shall immediately notify the District Governor.